 Plank, J. and Winter, Ch.
 “Competitive adsorption between superplasticizer and retarder molecules on mineral binder surface“, Cement and Concrete Research, 38, 599-605 (2008)

-Applications of Acoustics and Electroacoustics for characterizing mineral dispersions are described in the papers listed below.
+Applications of Acoustics and Electroacoustics can characterize mineral dispersions, as described in the papers listed below.
 Titration option of the DTI instruments is suitable for determining optimum dose of surfactant for stabilizing clay and mineral dispersions.

 Guerin, M. Seaman, J.C., Lehmann, C., and Jurgenson, A. “Acoustic and electroacoustic characterization of variable charge mineral suspensions“, Clays and Clay Minerals, vol. 52, 2, 158-